lijie97/aevol-server/examples/workflow/README.txt

 # manual while following this example since it contains an explanation for
 # each step of the example.
 #
-# The following set of commands should work as is if you have installed aevol,
+# The following set of commands should work as is if you have installed aevol
-# which is recommended.
+# with make install, which is recommended.
 #
 # If you haven't installed aevol, you will need to specify where to find the
 # executables, which should be in <aevol_dir>/src for the 4 main executables
 # and in <aevol_dir>/src/post_treatments for the rest, <aevol_dir> being the
 # main aevol directory you have downloaded.
-# E.g. if your <aevol_dir> is /home/login/aevol the command
+# E.g. if your <aevol_dir> is /home/login/aevol, then the command
 # aevol_run -n 5000 will become /home/login/aevol/src/aevol_run -n 5000
 # and ae_misc_lineage -e 10000 will become
 # /home/login/aevol/src/post_treatments/ae_misc_lineage -e 10000